 In this article we will cover...

 Let’s start with the ultimate in lesbian dating apps, the first app designed specifically for queer women: HER.
-Not only was it created for queer women; it was created by them.
+Not only was it created for queer women, it was created by them.
 That’s definitely something we can get on board with.
-Added to that, HER is more of a relationship app than a hook-up one, so if you’re ready to settle down, this is a good place to start!
+Added to that, HER is more of a relationship app than a hook-up one, so if you’re ready to settle down, this is an excellent place to start!

 We know, we hate ourselves a little bit for even mentioning Tinder.
 But seriously, how can you write about dating apps without bringing up this giant?
 While not specifically a lesbian or even LGBT dating app, there are so many people on there that you’d be remiss if you didn’t at least try it.

-It’s got a pretty terrible rep for us girls who like girls endlessly being offered men or straight women, but at least there are 37 gender options and it’ll give you plenty of options who are actually nearby IRL, so if you are looking to get things off the ground quickly (or just need a quick hook-up, no judgements), Tinder will do the job.
+It’s got a pretty terrible rep for us girls who like girls endlessly being offered men or straight women, but at least there are 37 gender options.
+It’ll give you plenty of options which are nearby IRL, so if you are looking to get things off the ground quickly (or just need a quick hook-up, no judgments), Tinder will do the job.

 The thing is, for all its faults, Tinder has actually kick-started a lot of relationships.
 You can’t argue with those stats, but if you want to have the best luck: put in a bit of effort and leave those lesbian sandals at home…

 This famous site is on the list for much the same reasons as Tinder, though it has a much less sleazy rep. Basically, there are so many people using it that it’s a pool you want to be fishing in.
 If you can grit your teeth at the male profiles that somehow creep into your matching, you very well might find that lasting connection.